 Business Planning for Atrium Underwriters at Lloyd’s of London

 Atrium wanted to execute their business planning process in an efficient and effective manner.
-This meant having a system which delivered the precise business logic needed as a matter of course but catering for preferences and subtle differences in requirements that might be expected from different classes.
+This meant having a system which delivered the precise business logic needed as a matter of course but catered for preferences and subtle differences in requirements that you might expect from different classes.
 The system needed to facilitate the co-ordination, review and challenge required in the production of plans.

 Legacy software had been previously supporting their planning process and was successful.
 However the software had been discontinued some years ago and was heading out of support.

-Atrium’s users had a preference for an Excel-based front end which fitted well with the requirement to present the users with large multi-table reports into which they could insert and amend their plans.
+Atrium’s users have a preference for an Excel-based front end which also fitted well with the requirement to present the users with large multi-table reports into which they could insert and amend their plans.

 Thorogood developed the new solution’s requirements in part from the existing legacy application.
 This meant it had class, currency, year of account and platform dimensions amongst others.
-We sought to understand current limitations and collected feedback from users on additional functionality that would be helpful to them.
-This was made easier with a proof of concept (PoC) that replicated some of the current system’s features and also demonstrated the inherent capabilities and possibilities afforded by alternative technologies.
+Also we sought to understand current limitations and collected feedback from users on what new features would be helpful to them.
+This was made easier with a proof of concept (PoC) that replicated some of the current system’s features but also demonstrated the inherent capabilities and possibilities afforded by the new software offerings.

 Atrium chose IBM Cognos TM1 after reviewing it alongside alternative options in a short PoC process.
 Thorogood developed an Excel based application with custom built work-flow and a number of pieces of advanced logic enabled by TM1’s own data manipulation (ETL) tool.
-Such logic included the ability for users: to disaggregate data using buttons in Excel; and be presented with a tailored template depending on initial choices made such as whether to plan in local or converted currency.
+Such logic included: the ability for users to disaggregate data using buttons in Excel; and be presented with a tailored template depending on initial choices made such whether to plan in local or converted currency.

-The solution also has central reports to allow reviews across all classes and be able to cross-compare different versions of the plan, for example with the previous quarter’s plan.
+The solution also had central reports to allow reviews across all classes and be able to cross compare different versions of the plan for example with the previous quarter’s plan.
 In order to set the solution up, the new system had migrated data across from the old.
-In addition, the system is equipped with being able to pull actual data from the data warehouse and export finished plans for advanced reporting and to feed into financial forecasting and capital planning models.
+In addition now, the system was also equipped with being able to pull actual data from the data warehouse and export finished plans for advanced reporting and to feed into financial forecasting and capital planning models.

 The system has now successfully completed real planning cycles with positive feedback from users.